Hidradenitis and Pilonidal Disease

 About Hidradenitis Suppuritiva

-Pilonidal disease is caused by the shape of the gluteal crease, and is discussed elsewhere on this website.
-HS is caused by repeated infections in the apocrine glands and it is believed to have an autoimmune cause; pilonidal disease does not.
-It is not clear if the body is attacking the apocrine glands themselves, or attacking the normal skin bacteria associated with these glands.
-There is a genetic predisposition to HS, and it is found in association with other autoimmune diseases, such as Lupus, and severe acne.
+Pilonidal disease is caused by a deeply folded gluteal crease, and is discussed elsewhere on this website.
+HS is believed to have an autoimmune cause; pilonidal disease is not autoimmune.
+With HS it is not clear if the body is attacking the apocrine glands themselves or attacking the normal skin bacteria associated with these glands.
+There is a genetic predisposition to HS and it is found in association with other autoimmune diseases, such as Lupus, and severe acne.

 Hidradenitis Suppuritiva is treated in several ways: